aantron/ocaml.org/data/planet/melange/whats-2024-brought-to-melange-so-far.md

 cover <code>Map</code>, <code>Set</code>, <code>WeakMap</code>, <code>WeakSet</code>, <code>BigInt</code> and <code>Iterator</code>.</p>
 <p>We're also taking advantage of Dune's obscure extension that models libraries
 like the OCaml <code>Stdlib</code> (<code>(using experimental_building_ocaml_compiler_with_dune 0.1)</code> in <code>dune-project</code>, the <code>stdlib</code> field in <code>library</code> stanzas).
 Here's the
-difference between a &quot;stdlib library&quot; and a regular library: a stdlib library's main module depends on just a subset of the internal modules in the libraries, while others depend on this main module.
+difference between a "stdlib library" and a regular library: a stdlib library's main module depends on just a subset of the internal modules in the libraries, while others depend on this main module.
 Dune doesn't allow regular library modules to depend on their main module name.</p>
-<p>In the next release of Melange, we treat the <code>Js.*</code> modules like a &quot;stdlib&quot;
+<p>In the next release of Melange, we treat the <code>Js.*</code> modules like a "stdlib"
 library (<a href="https://github.com/melange-re/melange/pull/1091" target="_blank" rel="noreferrer">melange#1091</a>):
 modules are only accessible through the <code>Js.*</code> namespace; as a fortunate side-effect, we stop exposing <code>Js__Js_internal</code>, which could leak into some